-Analysis One of the most noticeable trends that one can see in the charts below is that the more frequently I teach a subject, the more clear my explanations become, and the more capable I am to create an environment where students are comfortable asking questions.
+Analysis: One of the most noticeable trends that one can see in the charts below is that the more frequently I teach a subject, the more clear my explanations become, and the more capable I am to create an environment where students are comfortable asking questions.
 Because I aim for students to grow in their own communication capacities, this is especially crucial for me to take note of.
 One can also see that a massive "spike" (a "bad" indicator) occurs in my role as an upper division TA.
 There is a clear downward ("good") trend in these courses which I believe comes with my own willingness to engage more fully with the students whom I am grading, since I started giving them not feedback on their assignments, but started inviting them to attend office hours and math lab more frequently.
 Since I cannot employ the active pedagogy tools to encourage participation (as I'm mostly serving as a grader rather than an instructing TA in those years), these interactions are all the more important.
-It is interesting that my overall scores started to improve in 2022, which may be a direct consequence of my involvement in the Lead TA Institute (LTAI) where I developed pedagogy practices which I continue to use to this day.
+As a grader, however, I still play a vital role in developing students' ability to read and write proofs in a clear, concise, convincing manner.
+I implement thorough feedback, together with suggestions, which allow students to both hear what professional standards sound like, while maintaining the context of their individual voice.
+In other words, I ensure that my suggestions are limited in scope to a single phrase (or sentence) so that the structure and voice of a proof still belong solely to the original student.
+Note as a curiosity that my overall scores started to improve in 2022.
+This may be a direct consequence of my involvement in the Lead TA Institute (LTAI) where I developed pedagogy practices which I continue to use to this day.